Enable multiple-language website support

 Business isn't confined to a single region or a language.
-A single portal can display content in multiple languages to reach customers around the world.
-The content of your portal can be translated into multiple languages while maintaining a single content hierarchy.
+A single website can display content in multiple languages to reach customers around the world.
+The content of your website can be translated into multiple languages while maintaining a single content hierarchy.

-To enable multiple languages for a portal, follow these steps:
+To enable multiple languages for a website, follow these steps:

 Make sure that the process to enable a language on Dataverse completes before continuing to the next step.
 It may take an hour or more to provision the languages.

 Select the website to add language support to.

 In the Supported Languages section under the General tab, select New Website Language.